FoggY9/text-hider/README.md

-Feature: Hide your Personal text or links by converting it into an unknown lang
+<b>Feature:</b> Hide your Personal text or links by converting it into an unknown lang

 versions: 1.1 , 1.2